Best Online Engineering Programs in Idaho (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online engineering degree in Idaho offers a flexible path to a high-demand career.
-Idaho offers competitive entry-level wages, though median salaries are currently 4.1% below the national trend.
+Idaho offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Idaho students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Idaho.